gfodor/cloudflare-signalling/README.md

 #### Requesting Cloudflare TURN credentials

 Clients that append `?turn=true` to the `/signaling` WebSocket URL (for example `wss://signalling.portalvr.io/signaling?roomId=alpha&turn=true`) and workers configured with `TURN_KEY_ID` and `TURN_API_TOKEN` will trigger an on-demand call to Cloudflare's TURN REST API.
-The response's `iceServers` entries are merged into the `accept` payload and the optional `turnCredentials` object surfaces expiration metadata.
+The response's `iceServers` entries—containing both STUN and TURN URLs plus the short-lived username/credential—are merged into the `accept` payload.
 If TURN is not configured or the API call fails, registration still succeeds without TURN data.

 ### Post-registration Messaging